Sunday Lunch in Leeds | 12 Seriously Good Roasts

-Ah Sunday lunch, that much-loved British classic.
-A life without it just doesn’t bear thinking about.
+Looking for the top places for Sunday Lunch in Leeds?
+A life without the much-loved British classic just doesn’t bear thinking about.
 And whilst it can be great fun to whip up a home-cooked meal, after a long week at work (and perhaps a heavy Saturday night), who really has the energy to cook?
 Not to mention deal with the mound of washing up afterwards.
-Luckily, we have you covered with our list of where to find the best Sunday Lunch in Leeds.
+Luckily, we have you covered with our list of where to find the best Leeds Sunday Lunch.
 And not a sink of dirty plates insight.

 Located inside The Dakota Hotel (which could easily be from the set of a James Bond film) is Dakota Grill.
 Sleek, stylish and modern, with service to match, roasts are served every Sunday from 12.30 – 5 pm.
 Headed up by Chef Craig Rogan who brings a wealth of knowledge and experience from years of working in the UK’s most reputable hotels.

 Choose from a selection of three starters and three roasts, all served alongside seasonal root vegetables, duck fat potatoes, and Yorkshire puddings.
 There are also three regular mains on the menu, just in case roasts aren’t your thing, (we don’t believe you), and an exceptionally curated wine list.
 You’d be hard pushed to find a better roast in Leeds, in a more luxurious setting.